Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Methodology

 To train the score-based model in latent space, we leverage the equivalence between explicit score matching (ESM) and denoising score matching (DSM):

 where $s_\theta$ represents the model to be trained and $C$ is a constant independent of $\theta$.
-The detailed derivations of this equivalency can be found in~\cite{vincent2011connection,dong2025data}.
+Detailed derivations of this equivalence can be found in \ref{sec:score_matching_proof}.
 Since the true score function required by ESM is typically inaccessible, DSM provides a practical training objective:

 An advantage of this formulation is that $\nabla_{z^U_\tau} \log p(z^U_\tau \mid z^U_0)$ has a closed-form expression due to the Gaussian transition kernel: